A History of Black Artists Using Performance Attire To Defy Rigid Gender Norms

 Black Muslim women’s participation in rap is in keeping with a concept within Islam known as “Al Amr wa Bil ma’ruf” or “enjoining the good,” which dictates that societal problems and issues should be called out and corrected by individuals and the community.
 That Black Muslim women choose to use this creative expression or art form to this end is a demonstration of how uniquely historical musical tradition and spiritual beliefs align uniquely for Black Muslim artists.

-Sakinah and Zakiyyah Rahman of rap duo Aint Afraid build upon the same tradition as Miss Undastood, saying they aren’t afraid to speak to the “Jennah-ration” (Generation) and appeal to a new Muslim audience of Millenials and Generation-Z. Born in Baltimore, Maryland and raised in Metro Detroit, Michigan, this duo have been singing since the age of two.
+Sakinah and Zakiyyah Rahman of rap duo Aint Afraid build upon the same tradition as Miss Undastood, saying they aren’t afraid to speak to the “Jennah-ration” (Generation) and appeal to a new Muslim audience of Millenials and Generation Z. Born in Baltimore, Maryland and raised in Metro Detroit, Michigan, this duo has been singing since the age of two.
 They are known for their online viral hits like “LBP” and “Rover and Benz,” and producing songs for Muslim and non-Muslim audiences:

 Aint Afraid (Facebook)

-The music video for their song “We will Breathe” caught my eye.
+The music video for their song “We Will Breathe” caught my eye.
 It was made in the wake of the deaths of George Floyd, Breonna Taylor and Ahmaud Arbery and has been watched on YouTube more than 50,000 times.
-In the song, they draw on the rich traditions of sayings mostly associated with Civil Rights activists like Malcolm X and Martin Luther King, and what’s described as the Black National Anthem “Lift Every Song, a rallying cry for racial justice and resilience.
+In the song, they draw on the rich traditions of sayings mostly associated with Civil Rights activists like Malcolm X and Martin Luther King, and what’s described as the Black National Anthem "Lift Every Voice and Sing," a rallying cry for racial justice and resilience.
 Sakina and Zakiyyah both tell me:

 This movement that Aint Afraid is involved in is being echoed by their Black Muslim women counterparts in countries like Senegal, who are increasingly taking up rap music to address problems within their society.
 And while it is still taboo for Muslim women who cover to take up music publicly, Senegalese women rappers are taking up the mic to have their voices heard, inspired by other women rappers elsewhere in Africa and beyond.
 For example, an all-women hip-hip collective of 70 Senegalese women rappers, singers, DJs and graffiti artists known as “Genji Hip-Hop'' developed out of a Whatsapp group created in 2017 with a mission to provide transformative change.
 A civil society organization, they hold workshops for women and put on concerts to address issues such as domestic violence and equality.